 We found a lone bench in the park that day,

-A cold wind turned the collars of our coats;
+A cutting wind turned collars of our coats;

 I did not take your hand for well I knew